ProfessionalWiki/chameleon/docs/legal.md

 involve myself in a lot of paperwork.
 So I try to get around that by asking to add the statement to the commit message.
-Sure, it is possible to change the history of a git repo, but doing so over all publicly available (and private) copies of the repo (including the ones on the WMF Git server and GitHub) should be not that easy.
+Sure, it is possible to change the history of a git repo, but doing so over all publicly available (and private) copies of the repo (including the one on GitHub) should be not that easy.

 #### Isn't a MediaWiki skin (by its very nature) derivative from MediaWiki and thus infected by its license anyway?